UNSW-ZZSC9020/GitHub/README.md

 3. Go back to your terminal and enter the following commands:
 4. `git add HelloWorld.md`
-5. `git commit -m "Created first Markdown HelloWorld.md"`
+5. `git commit -m “Created first Markdown HelloWorld.md”`
 6. `git push`
 7. Go back to GitHub and confirm that your changes have been pushed to the server.